ygda-org/programming-guide/sections/section-1.md

     velocity += get_gravity() * delta
 ```

-> You can look [here](https://dev.to/godot/gdscript-cheatsheet-5ghe) if you want a deeper dive into the syntax of gdscript, the programming language used in Godot.
-Gdscript is very similar to python.
+> You can look [here](https://dev.to/godot/gdscript-cheatsheet-5ghe) if you want a deeper dive into the syntax of GDScript, the programming language used in Godot.
+GDScript is very similar to python.

 ---